simaocampanicodev/LP1Semana02/README.md

 <br>
 <br>

->In this exercise I sworked with C#, learned about using math, operators, special characters, if's and while's and started some simple ask-response ChatGPT.
+>In this exercise I worked with C#, learned about using math, operators, special characters, if's and while's and started some simple ask-response ChatGPT.

 <br>
 <br>